stefandmn/Splash/README.md

 ___Examples___
 The commands below are use-cases from **Setup** utility.

-`/splash --message="Clue OS" --xpoint=-2021 -y5 --head` - displays "Clue OS" text message on the top-right corner of the screen (relative coordinates).
+`/splash --message="Clue OS" --xpoint=-2021 -y5 --head`
+> Displays "Clue OS" text message on the top-right corner of the screen (relative coordinates).
 This message will not be removed by the next command and will not be stored in memory.

-`splash --message="System Setup" -x5 -y5 --keep` - displays "System Setup" message in the top-left corner of the screen and keeps it on the screen and in the system memory even if the next command is for the text message display.
+`splash --message="System Setup" -x5 -y5 --keep`
+> Displays "System Setup" message in the top-left corner of the screen and keeps it on the screen and in the system memory even if the next command is for the text message display.

-`splash --message="System Setup" -x5 -y5 --wipe` - deletes "System Setup" text message located at point (5,5) - if it was written there before using or not using display options (meaning using `--head` or `--keep` options).
+`splash --message="System Setup" -x5 -y5 --wipe`
+> Deletes "System Setup" text message located at point (5,5) - if it was written there before using or not using display options (meaning using `--head` or `--keep` options).

+`/opt/clue/bin/splash --image=splash --console --reset`
+> Displays splash.png image (located in resources repository of the application) creating previously a new console and reset it by whatever data filled in.

 # Relative coordinates